TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

 capable of rotating the lens, which at this time is not something available from Thorlabs.
 In our case we designed an additional mounting element that allows the use of a basic Thorlabs `RSP1 rotation mount <https://www.thorlabs.com/thorproduct.cfm?partnumber=RSP1>`_, but still ensures alignment with the other Polaris elements.
-The CAD file for this mount is available for download here (INSERT DOWNLOAD LINK FOR ELEMENT?)
+The CAD file for this mount is available for download `here <https://github .com/TheDeanLab/COMPASS/tree/main/downloads/base/cad>`_.

 .. image:: Images/RotationMount.png
     :align: center